Audience & Data

 Targeting

-VideoEV's Audience Builder resolves OCPP session identifiers to vehicle profiles — Make, Model, MSRP proxy — through our Vehicle Identity Graph.
-The signal comes from the charging hardware, not a panel or a survey.
+OCPP session identifiers resolve directly to vehicle profiles, make, model, MSRP tier, through our Vehicle Identity Graph.
+The signal is the charger.
+Not a panel.
+Not a survey.

 Live reach & CPM estimates